arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 - [Arduino Zero](https://store.arduino.cc/collections/boards/products/arduino-zero)

 ***Arduino boards with onboard barrel jacks are configured with positive polarity; this means a negative sleeve and a positive pin.
-Boards with an onboard barreljack use a a negative 5.5mm sleeve and a 2.1mm positive pin***
+Boards with an onboard barreljack use a negative 5.5mm sleeve and a 2.1mm positive pin***

 ![Barrel jack connector of the Arduino Zero board.](assets/power-pins_img02.png)